Romblon: Mineral resources

 Marble is the most significant mineral deposit of Romblon and is the most renowned product of the province.
-Based on statistics, Romblon is the second biggest provincial marble producer of the country next to Bulacan.
+Based on statistics, Romblon is the second biggest provincial marble producer in the country next to Bulacan.
 Romblon marble is of very high quality and comes in shades of white, green, pink, red and black.
 The Mines and Geosciences Bureau has estimated that Romblon is endowed with about 150 million metric tons of marble.
 At current rates of extraction, the supply may last for three more centuries.
 Tablas Island is also believed to have vast reserves of marble.

 Marble quarrying and processing are major activities in Romblon.
 Among the most common marble products are categorized into the following: novelty items (gifts, ashtray, table bars), furniture (dining tables, baptismal fonts) and construction materials (tiles, balusters, marble chips).
 Other mineral resources with considerable quantity include nickel ore and gold mostly to be found in Sibuyan Island.
 Gold panning and small-scale mining is a lucrative undertaking in Magdiwang.

 Tourism

 Natural attractions

 Being an archipelago, Romblon has numerous beaches and dive sites.
 Among its best white sand beaches are Bonbon, Cobrador and Tiamban Beach in Romblon, Macat-ang, Tabunan and Tambak Beach in Banton, Lunas and Bignay Beach in San Jose, and Cresta del Gallo in San Fernando.
 The sea surrounding Cresta del Gallo is a famous diving site teeming with marine life.
-Romblon is also home to the only known blue hole in the Philippines in the town of San Agustin.
+Romblon is also home to the Tablas Island Blue Hole, the only known blue hole in the Philippines, located in the town of San Agustin.
 The entrance to the blue hole is a 6 m wide volcanic chimney, which drops for 20 m before opening up into the massive chamber below with a total depth of 32 to 40 m.

 Mount Guiting-Guiting in Sibuyan, the province's tallest mountain, is considered one of the most difficult climbs in the Philippines, and is thus a major destination of local mountain climbers because of its steep and jagged summit.
 Another a suitable place for hiking and trekking is Mount Payaopao is Tablas.
 Meanwhile, Banton's Guyangan Cave System, an Important Cultural Treasure, is where the Banton Cloth — the earliest known warp ikat textile in Southeast Asia — was found in 1936.

 Heritage sites

 Aside from the precolonial Guyangan Cave System in Banton, the province also has several heritage sites built during the Spanish colonial period.
 In Romblon town, the forts of San Andres and Santiago served as fortifications against Muslim pirates in the 17th century, while the St. Joseph Cathedral and Belfry houses a centuries-old image of the Santo Niño de Cebú or the Holy Child.
 Both heritage sites were declared National Cultural Treasures by the National Museum.
 The town also has colonial-era bridges that were declared Important Cultural Treasures.
-A similar fort in Banton, the centuries-old Fort San Jose and Banton Church, were built in the 1600s and was also used as defenses against Muslim pirates.
+A similar fort in Banton, the centuries-old Fort San Jose and Banton Church, were built in the 1600s and were also used as defenses against Muslim pirates.